oesteban/hcph-sops/docs/data-collection/pre-session.md

             ![screw-mri-compatible-lens](../assets/images/screw-lens.png "Screw the MRI compatible lens")

-        1. Screws holding the lens MUST be properly tightened at this point because the vibration of the scanner may loosen them and the screw(s) drop during the session.
+        1. Screws holding the lens MUST be properly tightened at this point because the vibration of the scanner may loosen them and the screw(s) may drop during the session.

 - [ ] Open the door of the access cupboard.
 - [ ] With the help of someone else, pass the optic fiber (orange wire) and the power cable (the one with a fabric sheet) through the access point.